apache/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

 Updating the VNF settings of a VNF template
 -------------------

-Users need to add VNF nics and VNF details of the VNF templates.
+Users need to add the VNF nics and VNF details of the VNF templates.

 #.
 Log in to the CloudStack UI as an administrator or end user.